mxbrelanae/mxbrelanae/README.md

 - 👋 Hi, I’m Bre!
 My pronouns are They/Them
-- 👀 I’m interested in software engineering and breaking into AR/VR software development!
+- 👀 I’m a software engineering breaking into AR/VR software development!
-- 🌱 I’m currently learning Javascript and C#
+- 🌱 I’m currently learning Javascript, Python and C#
 - 💞️ I’m looking to collaborate on anything that will help me gain knowledge

 <!---